The Optimal Squeeze and Breathe

 Try it again.
 Remember to place your thumbs over your kidneys (below your back ribs and above your pelvis).
 Wrap your fingers around your sides, towards your belly button.

-Squeeze gently then practicing long slow deep breaths into your squeezed fingers forcing them apart against their will with your in-breath into your belly, back and sides.
+Squeeze gently then practice long slow deep breaths into your squeezed fingers forcing them apart against their will with your in-breath into your belly, back and sides.

 Feel better?
 Calmer?
 Energized?
 Calm and energized at the same time?